How to Protect Your Assets in a Nevada Divorce

 - Assets covered by a valid prenuptial or postnuptial agreement.

 Problems arise when spouses commingle separate property, which means spouses mix it with marital property.
 For example, depositing your inheritance into a joint bank account may make it subject to division.
-To understand how to protect yourself financially in a divorce, you should know which assets a court would consider separate and community.
+Using premarital savings to buy a jointly titled home may result in part of that property being considered community property.

 Dividing Property